-On Wednesday, April 11, 2018, a jury in the New Jersey state court for Middlesex County announced an award of $80 million in punitive damages, adding to a $37 million award of compensatory damages granted the week before.
+On Wednesday, April 11, 2018, a jury in the New Jersey state court for Middlesex County where the talc cancer lawsuit was filed, announced an award of $80 million in punitive damages, adding to a $37 million award of compensatory damages granted the week before.
 The money will go to Stephen Lanzo, who secured $30 million in compensatory damages, and his wife, who was awarded $7 million in compensation.
 Johnson & Johnson is one of the largest private employers in New Jersey, headquartered in New Brunswick.

 Lanzo claims to have developed mesothelioma, an aggressive cancer of lung tissue lining, after inhaling particles of Johnson & Johnson-made talc powders since early childhood.
 He blames Johnson & Johnson and Imerys Talc America, a division of French mineral giant Imerys SA, for concealing the product's alleged asbestos content from the public.

 In siding with plaintiffs, the New Jersey state court jury added new weight to Lanzo's argument, which is echoed in a number of other lawsuits now consolidated under Judge Ana Viscomi, who presides over the coordination of numerous asbestos-related cases.